Huma Nawab

 Huma Nawab is a Pakistani actress.
-She played major roles in Chand Grehan, Aahat, Nijaat, Hawain, and Silsila.
+She is one of the most popular actresses of her time and was one of the most successful actress of the 1980s and 1990s.
+She played major roles in TV dramas Chand Grehan, Aahat, Nijaat, Hawain, and Silsila.

 Early life

 Nawab was born in 1969 in Islamabad, Pakistan.
 She completed her education at the University of Islamabad.

 Career

-Huma did theatre stage plays at school and Chand Grehan was her most successful drama and her pairing with Ayaz Naik was quite popular.
+Huma did theatre plays at school, and Chand Grehan was her most successful drama, and her pairing with Ayaz Naik was quite popular.
 She is noted for her husky voice, well-suited to the strong characters she played in dramatic works.
-Nijaat and Dhoop Mein Sawan are other famous shows she performed in.
-She started her career in the mid-80s with Silsila and continued working till 1999, after which she went to America.
-Huma returned to Pakistan briefly in 2012, then again in 2014, and permanently in 2015.
-Since then, she has been prolific with some of her noted projects being Yaqeen Ka Safar, Deedan, Surkh Chandni, Mein Na Janoo, Dil Ruba, and Hum Kahan Ke Sachay Thay.
+Nijaat and Dhoop Mein Sawan are other famous drama serials she performed in.
+She started her career in the mid-80s with Silsila and continued working till 1999, after which she went to the United States.
+Huma returned to Pakistan briefly in 2012, again in 2014, and permanently in 2015.
+Since then, she has been a prolific actor, with some of her noted projects being Yaqeen Ka Safar, Deedan, Surkh Chandni, Mein Na Janoo, Dil Ruba, and Hum Kahan Ke Sachay Thay.